soundpaint/soundpaint.github.io/en/arts.md

 ---
 keywords: "arts, arts projects, arts performances, videos, documentation"
 description: list of my arts projects and public performances
+title: List of My Arts Projects and Public Performances (Selection)
 ---

-# List of My Arts Projects and Public Performances (Selection)

 This web page lists some of my arts projects and public performances (including music), and links to additional material such as